 Causes of Fractures

-Most causes of fractures in newborns result from the use of instruments during delivery.
-Instruments are more likely to be used during difficult labor, so skull fractures are more common when labor is difficult, goes on for a long time, or includes some type of complication.
-This could include an unusually large baby or a breech birth.
+Most causes of fractures in newborns involve the use of instruments during delivery.
+Instruments are more likely to be used during difficult labor, so skull fractures are more common when labor is difficult, goes on for a long time, or includes complications.
+This could include an unusually large baby or breech birth.

-Skull fractures have been known to occur spontaneously during delivery—that is without the use of instruments—but this is rare.
-It has not been reported very often in the medical literature, and when it has the explanation for why the fracture occurred is not usually well understood.
-In one reported case an infant had signs of brain damage and a linear fracture was discovered.
-The baby died at just four years of age.
-The delivery had been short and without complications.
+Skull fractures have been known to occur spontaneously during delivery—that is, without the use of instruments—but this is rare.
+It has not been reported very often in the medical literature, and when it explains why the fracture occurred is not usually well understood.

 Linear Skull Fractures

-There are a few types of skull fractures that are possible in an infant after childbirth.
-A linear fracture is a simple break, but one that does not cause the bone to move.
+There are several types of skull fractures possible in an infant after childbirth.
+A linear fracture is a simple break that does not cause the bone to move.
 One plate will not move past the other or lift up or down.
 These are not usually too serious, but there may be underlying bleeding.

 Depressed Skull Fractures